reciples/reciples.github.io/_posts/2021-06-17-chickenbreastind.md

 Watch out for high heat; don't burn the chicken breasts!

 I like to cut every half in the 2 other halves (sounds like an inductive definition), because the marinade performs better if it can touch a larger area of the chicken.

+Golden tip: If you have an extra time, set the oven to 160C and leave the chicken breasts in the oven for 30-35 minutes.
+Open the oven and pour the juice over it a few times (with intervals of 10 minutes).
+The final result will be very soft.

+This recipe gets easy if you have those pans that can go in the oven.
+I don't have one of these :-(

+Serve it with mashed potatoes or white rice; cover these sides with the juice from the tray.

 You can also freeze this recipe and re-heat it later in your week.